 Complying with the TLOA and VAWA 2013 requirements regarding defense counsel can become very complicated very quickly.
-This is due in large part to the complicated legal standards developed by federal courts for ensuring that a court-appointed lawyer does what the lawyer is supposed to do.
+This is due in large part to the complicated legal standards developed by federal courts for ensuring that defendants have "effective assistance of counsel".

 Tribes do not need to adopt the same complex standards, but they do need to understand those standards.
 TLOA and VAWA 2013 require a tribe to provide at least the same level of effective assistance of counsel required by the U.S. Constitution.
-A tribe can impose higher standards on it defense attorneys.
+A tribe can impose higher standards on its defense attorneys.